There are three criteria you should apply to any firm you are considering hiring as Architect on your project:

 2. Has the firm designed other similar animal shelters?

 Architects who have designed just a few are still learning by the mistakes they make.
-"Shelter Planners of America" can verify that after our director has worked on more than 700 projects over a 20 year period, it truly takes many projects to build the high level of design understanding needed to create an outstanding facility.
+"Shelter Planners of America" can verify that after our team has worked on more than 700 projects over a 30 year period, it truly takes many projects to build the high level of design understanding needed to create an outstanding facility.

 3. Does the firm have a national reputation in design of animal shelters?

-The two stages when local contact is required are during the first feasibility and building program interviews and during the construction supervision stage.
+The two stages when local contact is required are during the first needs assessment interviews and during the construction supervision stage.
 A qualified architectural specialist firm will travel to your location for the first meeting.
-Then day-to-day communication is handled through fax, telephone or express mail, (the same way most communications would be handled with a firm located across town).
+Then day-to-day communication is handled through telephone, email, go-to-meeting, and skype (the same way most communications would be handled with a firm located across town).
 Finally, the construction management is handled by one of our Associate Architects, a local Architect, or Designer/Builder.

 These are three points to consider when you are selecting an architect.
 They will help assure that you have someone who truly understands how shelters function and who will know what is important to make the building work well.